Martin B. Carroll

-Martin Carroll is a founding partner, Chair of the Firm’s Litigation Group and Managing Partner of the Firm.
-He has represented clients in trials and appellate proceedings in state and federal court in all matters of complex commercial litigation, including breach of contract, restrictive covenants, unfair competition, employment, banking, fraud and trade secrets issues.
+Martin Carroll is a founding partner, Chair of the Litigation Group and Managing Partner of the Firm.
+Martin represents corporate and individual clients in trials and appellate proceedings in state and federal courts in complex commercial litigation matters involving breach of contract, restrictive covenants, unfair competition, employment, banking, fraud, and trade secrets.
 Martin has successfully argued appeals before the Wisconsin Supreme Court, the Seventh Circuit Court of Appeals and the Illinois Appellate Court.

 As outside general counsel for several companies, Martin also reviews, negotiates and drafts a wide variety of contracts for his clients, including supply agreements, procurement contracts, software contracts, stocking agreements and purchase orders.
 In addition, he frequently represents companies and executives in negotiating and documenting employment contracts, severance agreements, and non-solicitation and non-compete agreements.